Stanislaws/Celebration-Guardhouse/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Replaces their current system of writing on a clipboard and paper passes for admitting vehicles into the complex at 15 Circle Loop, Staten Island NY
+Replaces their current system of writing on a clipboard and paper passes for admitting vehicles into the complex.

 Requires Tomcat 7.0.24+ and Oracle XE 11g+